FOSDeKangoeroes/temperature-sensor/readme.md

 You need a Raspberry PI to run this code.

-Use venv to setup a virtual environment for easy development
+Use pipenv to setup a virtual environment.
+To install dependencies, run pipenv install.

 ## VS Code